 While a dry scalp may not necessarily directly cause hair loss, the problems that accompany a dry scalp may contribute to the thinning of hair, as well as hair loss.

 Dry scalps are itchy, and what do we do when we are itching?
 We scratch.
 When you scratch your scalp, you dislodge the dead skin cells which are produced during the normal hair growth cycle.

 An itchy scalp also causes dandruff due to dryness.
-Dandruff is an embarrassing problem that plagues many people, but this could also be a sign that your scalp is not healthy.
+Dandruff is a problem that plagues many people, but this could also be a sign that your scalp is not healthy.
 If left untreated, a dry scalp could cause long lasting damage to your hair, so don’t wait too long before you take action.

 Causes of Dry Scalp and Hair Loss